seancdavis/seancdavis-com/src/blog/posts/2015-07-22-remove-html-extension-and-trailing-slash-in-nginx-config.md

 I've jumped aboard that train.
 And while the question as to _why_ I did it deserves its own article, I can say the main motivation for me is speed and cost.

-I've been transferring a few of my sites (including this one) to static files using Middleman.
+I've been transferring a few of my sites to static files using Middleman.
 To maintain consistency, I wanted to remove all `.html` extensions and trailing slashes.
 And while that's a functional benefit, I also like it better cosmetically.

 ## Remove [HTML](/blog/wtf-is-html/) Extension